alinex/node-codedoc/README.md

 Which files to use firstly depends on the selection of the input folder and the filter conditions.
 These filter conditions can be set indirectly using the `.docignore` or `.gitignore` files or be given in the API.
+Additional resources in other directories not included in code abalyzation can be given as `.docresource` list.

 All files matching this conditions will be **analyzed**.
 Depending if you generate the normal view or the developer view document elements are extracted.
 Therefore the predefined